Up to 60% off sofas & mattresses — limited‑time deals.

 • Measure your tightest doorway and turning radius before committing to an 88" sofa footprint.

-• If you like to sit upright for laptop work, add a thin lumbar pillow to fine-tune back curve without changing the sofa’s silhouette.
+• If you like to sit upright for laptop work, add a thin lumbar pillow to fine-tune back support without changing the sofa’s look.

 • Rotate your primary seat position weekly to even out early break-in.

-• Fluff the back cushions after long sessions to keep the profile crisp.
+• Fluff the back cushions after long sessions to keep the profile looking crisp.

 • For warmer homes, choose lighter, more breathable fabrics and skip heavy throws during summer.

-• Use a soft brush attachment on the upholstery seams to keep channels clean.
+• Use a soft brush attachment on the upholstery seams to keep the channels clean.

-• Keep a WS-appropriate upholstery cleaner on hand for quick spot work.
+• Keep an upholstery-safe cleaner on hand for quick spot work.

-• Place a low-profile felt pad under front legs if your floor isn’t perfectly level.
+• Place a low-profile felt pad under the front legs if your floor is not perfectly level.

-• If you have a robot vacuum, plan for edge-cleaning since 2" clearance is minimal.
+• If you have a robot vacuum, plan on edge-cleaning since the 2" clearance is minimal.

 FAQs